 Stephen Wickham graduated from The University of Tennessee in 1979 with degrees in Chemistry and Music; in 1984 with a degree in Nursing from Dalton State, and in 1989 with a Master’s in Public Administration from Valdosta State University.
 In 2018 he completed training as an Integrative Nutrition Health Coach.
 His career has included working as a staff nurse in multiple hospital departments; serving as Director of a Medical-Surgical Unit; Director of Education; Director of Nursing, and Coordinator for Advanced Certifications for two hospitals.
 As a Registered Nurse, he supervised Diabetes Education as well as had clinical experience in providing diabetes care and education.
-For the past seven years he has served as director of Grundy Reversing Diabetes Seminars, a community-based lifestyle education seminar he authored, instructing the public as well as training other health professionals and paraprofessionals to hold diabetes reversal seminars.
-He is active as a volunteer with both the local Health Council.
-Stephen serves as the Board Chairman.
+For the past nine years he has served as director of Grundy Reversing Diabetes Seminars, a community-based lifestyle education seminar he authored, instructing the public as well as training other health professionals and paraprofessionals to hold diabetes reversal seminars.
+The program was updated with the latest scientific research in 2021 and renamed Diabetes Reversal Explained.
+He is active as a volunteer with both the local Health Council and his church.
+Stephen serves as the Board Chairman of Lifestyle Makeovers, a nonprofit organization committed to providing lifestyle education which empowers people to make healthier lifestyle choices.

 Gary Garner graduated from Southern Adventist University in 1970 with a B.S. in Business Administration.
 He began his 44-year healthcare career working part time for Blue Cross-Blue Shield of Tennessee prior to graduation, and then joined their Medicare/Medicaid division as a Provider-based Physician Specialist immediately after graduation.
 His career includes both dental and medical group management, and hospital administration, along with experience in home health, mental health, and hospice plus 7 years of international experience with a NGO in Blantyre, Malawi.
 He retired in 2014 from the WellStar Health System (Atlanta) where he provided financial advice as a Senior Financial Analyst.
 Since retirement, he has continued to be active in various charitable organizations including a local food bank.
 Gary serves as the Board Treasurer.